 - If a tenant does leave (and they do for many reasons), set the asking rent to be competitive in the market.
 A vacancy is expensive from day one and an extended search for a tenant can end up with a lower rent, especially in a falling market.

 - Consider doing nothing.
 Letting the lease expire with rent remaining unchanged avoids a discussion that may lead to a negotiated rent reduction.

 What are we doing?

 - Helping you to know the rental value of your property.
-In 2018, we began proving to every client a specific analysis of the rent achievable for their property a few months before the end of the lease.
-This looks at the current market and directly comparable and competitive properties to yours.
-Following is our recommendation for the rent amount for the next lease.
-Taking into the account the inertia of existing tenants, this may be slightly above the market.
+In 2018, we began providing to every client a specific analysis of the rent achievable for their property a few months before the end of the lease.
+This references the current market and directly comparable and competitive properties to yours.
+Following this report is our recommendation for the rental amount for the next lease.
+Taking into consideration the likely inertia of the existing tenants, this may be slightly above the market.

 - Retaining tenants by addressing their concerns and requests swiftly and courteously so communication about rentals amount and other factors are not impediments to a tenant staying on at a fair rental.
 We are open to a tenant wanting to negotiate, but not beholden.

 - Best Practice in finding new tenants.
 At a time when tenants are in increasingly short supply, it’s important to attract, engage and select good tenants.
 At all points of the process, speed is paramount.
 Once the right rental amount is determined, then superior marketing, inspections by appointment as well as opens, fast evaluation of applications and a decision will secure a rental while other agents and owners dither and procrastinate.